 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with the instructions to Form 10-Q and do not include all the information and notes required by United States generally accepted accounting principles (U.S. GAAP) for complete financial statements.
 In our opinion, the accompanying condensed consolidated financial statements contain all adjustments, which are of a normal and recurring nature, necessary to present fairly the financial position and the results of operations for the interim periods presented.
-We made an immaterial adjustment to the accompanying Condensed Consolidated Statement of Comprehensive Income for the three months ended February 28, 2018, which increased currency translation adjustments by \$0.3 million to \$62.0 million and increased comprehensive income by \$0.3 million to \$499.9 million, to conform to the presentation included in the Consolidated Statement of Comprehensive Income included in our Annual Report on Form 10-K for the year ended November 30, 2018.
+We made an immaterial adjustment to the accompanying Condensed Consolidated Statement of Comprehensive Income that decreased both currency translation adjustments as well as comprehensive income by \$1.5 million and \$1.2 million for the three and six months ended May 31, 2018, respectively, to conform to the presentation included in the Consolidated Statement of Comprehensive Income included in our Annual Report on Form 10-K for the year ended November 30, 2018.

-The results of consolidated operations for the three-month period ended February 28, 2019 are not necessarily indicative of the results to be expected for the full year.
+The results of consolidated operations for the six-month period ended May 31, 2019 are not necessarily indicative of the results to be expected for the full year.
 Historically, our net sales, net income and cash flow from operations are lower in the first half of the fiscal year and increase in the second half.
 The typical increase in net sales, net income and cash flow from operations in the second half of the year is largely due to the consumer business cycle in the U.S., where customers typically purchase more products in the fourth quarter due to the Thanksgiving and Christmas holiday seasons.